jo/rouchdb/README.md

 # RouchDB
 Minimal CouchDB on Rust.

 Dream: have a Rust database which can replicate to and from a Couch.
-No MR.
+No MR. Optimized for small docs with small attachments.

 First Steps:
 1. Write a HTTP database adapter